EmilKavara/Online-Shop-eCommerce/README.md

 Order tracking and management system
 User authentication and account management
-Admin dashboard for managing products, orders, and users Customizable design and layout
+Admin dashboard for managing products, orders, and users

 ## Installation
 To get started with the Online Shop eCommerce project, follow these steps:

 Clone the repository:
-bash
 Copy code
 git clone https://github.com/EmilKavara/Online-Shop-eCommerce.git
-Install the dependencies: cd Online-Shop-eCommerce npm install

 ## Usage
 To run the project locally, execute the following command:

-npm start
-This will start the development server, and you can access the application by visiting http://localhost:3000 in your web browser.
+Start server and you can access the application by visiting http://localhost:3000 in your web browser.

 ## Technologies Used

 Java
+Spring
 HTML
 CSS
 JavaScript